JJ-Ho/COSMOSS/README.md

 This code is designed to be used for other molecules as well.
 You can generate your interested molecule and their spectra.
 Check [Wiki page](../../wiki) for more information.

 ### Installation
-The easiest way to install and use the COSMOSS is downloading the Matlab application package from here:
+The easiest way to install COSMOSS is to download from the Matlab File Exchange:

 https://www.mathworks.com/matlabcentral/fileexchange/64433-cosmoss

-The package contains all the necessary files and the "GUI Layout Toolbox V2.0".
-The package is integrated with the Matlab App Installation process.
+The package integrates with the Matlab App Installation process.
 Once installed, you can directly access COSMOSS from your App banner of Matlab.

 The package currently wraps up v1.7.3 so it may be outdated.
 If you want to use the newest version, read the next paragraph.

 If you want to read or edit the source code, please clone or download it from GitHub and place the whole folder in your Matlab path.
 Executing the "COSMOSS.m" file will bring up the main GUI.
+You might also need to download the GUI Layout Toolbox (See note below) for proper GUI display.

 Note: